-I would like to take this opportunity to pay my respects to our ancestors and acknowledge our Gunaikurnai families past and present as we celebrate the law and lore of our land and waters which gives us all responsibility to nurture wurruk (Country).
+Wunman njinde.
+I pay my respects to our ancestors and acknowledge our Gunaikurnai families past and present as we celebrate the law and lore of our land and waters which gives us all responsibility to nurture wurruk (Country).

-The traditional custodians of our land, the Gunaikurnai Community, are represented by the Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) who have led the way in the promotion and elevation of self-determination.
+The traditional custodians of our land, the Gunaikurnai Community, are represented by the Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) who are leading the way towards self-determination.
 This provides an important opportunity for the Board, Traditional Owners and Government to participate in collaborative learning, planning and delivery activities to help manage Wurruk.

-I am pleased to provide the Gunaikurnai Traditional Landowner Land Management Board's Annual Report for the year ended 30 June 2023 to the Minister for Environment the Hon Steve Dimopoulos MP.
+I am pleased to provide the Gunaikurnai Traditional Owner Land Management Board's Annual Report for the year ended 30 June 2024 to the Minister for Environment the Hon Steve Dimopoulos MP.